software-mansion/starknet.py/docs/migration_guide.rst

 0.X.X Migration guide
 =====================

-0.X.X makes first step to remove the Cairo lang dependency!
+0.X.X makes the first step to remove the Cairo lang dependency!
 Some classes/functions from the Cairo lang are rewritten and are the part of our library:

 - transactions' dataclasses